CollinsKippy/heroes-ngrx-app/README.md

 Key Areas: Standalone Components, Directives and NgRx.\
 App uses Json-server with db.json at the root of the application.\
 Custom toggle button with angular animations.\
+Initiated NgRx effect, reducer, action for the hero entity.\

 ## Development server